 the recipe suggestion was to serve once cooled completely, although i preferred the cookie just on the edge of slightly warm. mr. mimi preferred them room temp to better appreciate the sandiness of cookie. in the end, i would have preferred if i didn't eat almost all of them!

-fine cooking recipe, click here.
+for the fine cooking recipe, click here.

 i am also sending this on over for the weekend cookbook challenge of five ingredients or less!